Sea fishing shore marks

 Indicators for good Beach casting, Spinning and Kayak fishing.

 Recently I was writing about reconnaissance, ie checking marks out and looking for tell tale signs of where fish might be from reading the shoreline.
 Today I went to a local surf beach for a session on my surf board only to discover exactly what I had been talking about.
-I decided not to [...]
+I decided not to go [...]

 Shore Fishing In The Whitby Area.

-Fishing from the shoreline in the Whitby area can be broken down into 2 main categories of summer fishing and Winter fishing.
-In the summer months the mainstay of the catches are the summer species of flounder, mackerel, [...]
+“please welcome Glenn Kilpatrick who runs the runs the Whitby sea anglers website and the Whitby fishing forum” Fishing from the shoreline in the Whitby area can be broken down into 2 main categories of summer fishing and Winter fishing.
+In the summer months the mainstay of the catches are the summer species of flounder, [...]

-Posted: June 22nd, 2007 under Beach casting, Guest Angler, Sea fishing shore marks.
+Posted: June 22nd, 2007 under Beach casting, Guest Angler, Shore marks.

 Comments: 1